Abdominal Bloating: Causes, Symptoms & Solutions

 Improving bowel motility is critical for improving your digestion and reducing abdominal bloating.
 Proper hydration and electrolyte balance is critical to achieving healthy bowel motility.
 I recommend that you start out your day with 32 oz of water and drink regularly throughout the day.
 Remember, feeling thirsty means that you are already dehydrated.

 You can prevent this by drinking regularly.
-For electrolyte balance, you may add a pinch of salt to your water, eat mineral-rich vegetables, and try Electro Balance.
+For electrolyte balance, you may add a pinch of salt to your water and eat mineral-rich vegetables.
 While prebiotics and fiber are critical for your health, not everyone’s body deals with it well.
 For some people, fiber and prebiotics are very helpful for bowel motility.
 Others have to be more careful, as too much can cause diarrhea or constipation.
 Experiment to find what works best for you.

 Taking magnesium is another great way to support bowel motility and smooth bowel movements.
 I also recommend Oxy Powder.
 It is a magnesium and oxygen-based colon cleanser.
 It improves bowel motility, prevents and relieves constipation, improves your microbiome balance, and removes toxins from your colon.